 A study conducted by the University of Arizona reported that Tucson International Airport provides an annual economic impact of $3.2 billion to the region and supports nearly 35,000 jobs directly and indirectly throughout the community.

-TIA, whose official airport code is TUS, serves an average of 3.6 million passengers annually.
+Tucson International Airport, whose official airport code is TUS, serves an average of 3.6 million passengers annually.
 For the traveling public, our customers are here for three main reasons: they are traveling themselves, accompanying someone who will be traveling, or picking someone up who was traveling.

 There are both traditional and low-cost airlines providing service to national destinations with connections throughout the United States and the world.
-TIA operates with three runways; our largest is over 11,000 ft. or almost two miles long.
+TUS operates with three runways; our largest is over 11,000 ft. or almost two miles long.
 We have a secondary 8,000-ft. runway and a cross-runway.